Urban hierarchy: Explanation

-While the frequency distribution of urban hierarchies is empirically simple, the set of factors that create it are complex and no individual explanation can account for the distribution.
+While the frequency distribution of urban hierarchies is empirically simple, the set of factors that create it is complex and no individual explanation can account for the distribution.
 The unequal distribution of city sizes and lack of convergence on one equilibrium size are relatively well understood.
-Henderson's model of urban system relies on three sets of factors that influence the size of cities: land inputs, labor, and capital.
+Henderson's model of urban systems relies on three sets of factors that influence the size of cities: land inputs, labor, and capital.
 The model formally relates the benefits of economies of agglomeration and congestion cost.
 Cities benefit from economies of scale that attract firms and workers, making them larger.
 But, the limited supply of land means that the price of locating near the center of production increases as the population size increases.
 Eventually, the greater costs lead to diminishing returns to scale and cities tend towards an optimal equilibrium size, assuming they all share the same attributes.
 Henderson relaxed the assumption of identical cities to explore the implications of a diversified economy of traded goods.
 The extension of the model underlies the urban system literature and gives rise to the finding that cities will differ in size to account for the factor rewards associated with traded goods of varying degrees of return to scale and intensity of land use.

 Alternative hierarchy

 While the pattern of urban hierarchy tends to conform to the power law, it is not universal.
 Especially at the country level, significant deviations from the theoretical distribution are observed.
 Countries with a primate city, a city that dominates in population size and, usually, economically, have a deficit of intermediate size cities.
 Examples of primate cities include Paris in France, London in the United Kingdom, and Tokyo in Japan.
-The history of these countries play a large role in the persistence of their primate city.
+The history of these countries plays a large role in the persistence of their primate city.
 Particularly, the concentration of political power in one city early on has a large degree of path dependency.